Asexual Reproduction Definition

 - Sexual reproduction is characterized by the fertilization of a female gamete by a male gamete to form an offspring that is genetically different from both the parents.

-- Sexual reproduction is a bi-parental process which requires two different individuals of different sex.
+- Sexual reproduction is a bi-parental process which requires two different individuals of different gender.

 - The process of sexual reproduction is more complicated than asexual reproduction and has specialized parts and cells involved in the process.